TinsleyDevers/tinsley.dev/README.md

 # Website Portfolio
 My website src!
 (work in progress, website isn't done yet just wanted to get something out there).<br>
-(recently updated the src code and it's not functioning properly on certain viewports.
-Fixing this is one of my top priorites).

 https://tinsley.dev